Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Introduction

 \begin{theorem} The orbifold $(\mathbb{P}^{n+1}_{\O_S},\calQ_m)$ \begin{enumerate}[label=\emph{(\roman*)}] \item satisfies Campana weak approximation and $(\P^{n+1}_{\O_S},\calQ_m)^{\cc}(\O_S)\neq\emptyset$; \item fails Darmon weak weak approximation if $m$ is even. \end{enumerate} \end{theorem}

-When $m$ is even, we show that the set $(\mathbb{P}^{n+1}_{\O_S},\calQ_m)^{\dd}(\O_S)$ is in fact thin, which implies the failure of Darmon weak weak approximation.
-We also show in Example \ref{ex:DWWAfail} that Darmon weak approximation can fail when $m$ is odd.
-The case $n=0$ of Theorem \ref{thm:main1}(i) was established in \cite{NS}*{Prop.~3.15}.
-Prior to the present work, the cited result was the only example of Campana weak approximation for projective space with a non-linear orbifold divisor.
+For even $m$, we show that $(\mathbb{P}^{n+1}_{\O_S},\calQ_m)^{\dd}(\O_S)$ is in fact thin (Proposition \ref{prop:Darmonthin}), implying the failure of Darmon weak weak approximation.
+We also show in Example \ref{ex:DWWAfail} that Darmon weak approximation can fail for odd $m$.
+The case $n=0$ of Theorem \hyperref[thm:main1]{\ref*{thm:main1}\emph{\ref*{m1i}}} was established in \cite{NS}*{Prop.~3.15}; prior to the present work, this was the only example of Campana weak approximation for projective space with a non-linear orbifold divisor.

-We then derive the following result for the case in which $Q$ plays the role of ambient variety.
-As is well-known, a quadric hypersurface with a rational point is birational to projective space, and we exploit this fact in order to go from Campana points for projective space with a quadratic divisor to Campana points for a quadric with a linear orbifold divisor (a hyperplane section).
+We then derive the following result for $Q$ playing the role of ambient variety.
+As is well-known, a quadric hypersurface with a rational point is birational to projective space; we exploit this fact to pass from Campana points for projective space with a quadric divisor to Campana points for a quadric with a linear orbifold divisor (a hyperplane section).

 \begin{theorem} The orbifold $(\calQ,\DDelta_m)$ satisfies Campana weak approximation for all $n\geq 1$. \end{theorem}